diogenesofweb/blog/articles/generate_images_with_text_in_nodejs.md

 <img  src="/images/demo-card-with-text.png" alt="card with text" width="1200" height="630" />

-Before diving into nodejs, we can make it work first in the browser, with live updates.
+Before diving into [NodeJS](https://nodejs.org/en), we can make it work first in the browser, with live updates.
 It would be a much better experience.
 For this we’ll be using [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).

 So, first let’s scaffold `index.html`, then inside the body tag add the following snippets.